clemsos/writings/_quora/2018-08-22-Did-the-Anthropocene-epoch-begin-in-say-1950-or-does-one-select-a-much-earlier-date-e-g-2000-BC.md

 language: en
 title: |
     Did the Anthropocene epoch begin in say
-    1950, or does one select a much earlier date, e.g., 2000 BC? - Quora
+    1950, or does one select a much earlier date, e.g., 2000 BC?
 ---

 It is a highly debated question nowadays in the scientific community.
 If